 While piles can be uncomfortable, they are not considered serious health concerns.
 They can often be managed effectively with simple lifestyle changes such as eating a high-fibre diet, drinking plenty of fluids, and exercising regularly.

-Piles is classified into three main types based on their location within the rectum and where the swollen vein develops.
+Piles are classified into four main types based on their location within the rectum and where the swollen vein develops.
 The types include:

 - External Piles: These are small lumps that form underneath the skin around the anus.
 They are very itchy and painful.
 Usually, bleeding is present in this case.